maayansavir/jquery-tabs-plugin/README.md

 Other options :

-//adds fading effect the tabs
+adds fading effect the tabs
 $(".wrapper").tabs({
     fade : true
 });

-//determines which tabs and content will be shown first
+determines which tabs and content will be shown first
 $(".wrapper").tabs({
     firstShown : 2
 });

-//changes tabs and content automatically every X seconds (in this example every two second)
+changes tabs and content automatically every X seconds (in this example every two second)
 $(".wrapper").tabs({
     transition : 2
 });